Are you looking for the formula of the value-added method of national income chapter class 12 macroeconomics CBSE Board?

 “Intermediate Consumption refers to the expenditure incurred by production units on purchasing goods and services from another production unit, Which are meant for resale or for using up completely in further production during the same year.“

-In the above example, wood purchased by carpenter was the intermediate consumption.
+In the above example, wood purchased by the carpenter was the intermediate consumption.

-Any thing, purchased by a production units and converted into final goods and resold within a year, is termed as intermediate consumption.
+Anything, purchased by production units and converted into final goods and resold within a year, is termed as intermediate consumption.

-But the Machinery that is used in production process is not the intermediate consumption as neither it is meant for resale nor converted into final goods within a year.
+But the Machinery that is used in the production process is not the intermediate consumption. as neither, it is meant for resale nor converted into final goods within a year.